The Indwelling of the Spirit

 Before and after his death and resurrection, Jesus promised to send the holy spirit to assist those whom the Father calls to salvation:

 "If you love me, keep my commandments.
-And I will petition the Father, and he will give you another comforter that it may remain with you forever the spirit of truth, whom the world cannot receive because it does not see it, nor know it.
+And I will petition the Father, and he will give you another comforter that it may remain with you forever the spirit of truth, which the world cannot receive because it does not see it, nor know it.
 But you know it, for it abides with you, and shall be in you" (Jn.14:15-17 Para.).
-See also Jn.16:13-14; Acts 1:4-8.
+See also Jn.16: 13-14; Acts 1:4-8.

 Luke records that Jesus said that he would send the spirit and John records that Jesus said he would ask the Father to send the holy spirit.
 Although this is a seemingly small point, it needs to be explained in order to eliminate confusion and to again confirm that Jesus is the administrator of the Father's spirit-power to his children.